ESG Topics A-Z

 Our approach to sustainable sourcing is operationalized through:

-- Our Sustainable Sourcing Program (SSP) - a supplier engagement program for our most business-critical first-tier suppliers and business partners that includes formal risk assessments, third-party audits, corrective action, and capability building.
+- Our Human Rights Due Diligence Program: A global program that engages our most business-critical tier-1 suppliers1 and includes formal risk assessments, third-party audits, corrective action and capability building.

-- Our procurement practices - our supply contracts include our SCoC, for which we provide training on it through the SSP and on our website.
-In purchasing categories with time-bound commitments to sustainable sourcing, such as palm oil, our procurement teams use tools such as supplier scorecards to evaluate and compare performance of individual suppliers against our expectations.
+- Our procurement practices: Where possible, our supply contracts include our SCoC.
+In purchasing categories with specific commitments to sustainable sourcing, such as palm oil, our procurement teams use tools such as supplier scorecards to evaluate and compare performance of individual suppliers against our expectations.

-- Tailored programs - in cases where we identify potentially high risk or priority supply chain concerns, we deploy specific programs to improve knowledge, awareness, and outcomes.
+- Tailored programs: In cases where we identify potentially high risk or priority supply chain concerns, we aim to deploy specific programs to improve knowledge, awareness and outcomes.

-Our SSP builds supplier awareness and capabilities on the issues and expectations referenced in our SCoC.
-The program is targeted towards our key, tier one suppliers who provide PepsiCo with a range of key inputs including ingredients, packaging, and services; or manufacture on our behalf.
-Additionally, in 2021, nearly 30% of our sectors had engaged joint ventures and franchisees in the program and we are aiming to expand this coverage to nearly 80% by the end of 2022 on our way to fulfill engagement.
-The SSP supports our long-term sustainable supply goals by addressing known risks and building capability within our value chain.
+This program aims to help build supplier awareness and capabilities on the issues and expectations referenced in our SCoC.
+The program is targeted towards our strategic, tier-1 direct suppliers1 who provide PepsiCo with a range of key inputs including ingredients, packaging and services or manufacture on our behalf.
+The program supports our long-term sustainable supply goals by working to address potential human rights risks and build capability within our supply chain.

-Our approach is informed by regular engagement with our suppliers through the SSP process, and through our leadership positions with industry groups such as AIM-Progress, Sedex, and The Consumer Goods Forum.
-It is also strengthened through engagement with expert non-governmental organizations (NGOs) such as Shift, to leverage best practices within and beyond our industry.
+Our approach is informed by regular engagement with our suppliers and through our leadership positions with industry groups such as AIM-Progress, Sedex and The Consumer Goods Forum.
+It is also strengthened through engagement with expert non-governmental organizations (NGOs) to leverage best practices within and beyond our industry.
 We engage and include worker input in monitoring our programs, including through worker interview data during third-party on-site audits.
-Additionally, our worker voice pilot in 2021 provided key insights to our approach with over 500 workers participating from sales/distribution centers in our own operations.
-We intend to further expand this program in the year ahead, integrating key learnings from these frontline stakeholders into our overall monitoring and due diligence processes.
-Internally, the SSP strategy is reviewed annually in consultation with leaders from our human rights, sustainable agriculture, procurement, and legal teams to support business integration.
+The program's strategy is reviewed annually in consultation with leaders from our human rights, sustainable procurement and legal teams to support ongoing business integration.

 Supplier Code of Conduct

-Our SCoC is a cornerstone of the SSP.
-It sets out the expectations we have of our suppliers in the area of business integrity and anti-corruption, labor practices, health and safety, and environmental management.
+Our SCoC is a cornerstone of our sustainable sourcing agenda.
+It sets out the expectations we have of our suppliers in the areas of business integrity and anti-corruption, labor practices, environmental management and health and safety.
 Suppliers are also expected to communicate and apply the SCoC and relevant policies throughout their supply chain.
 The human rights subsection of the SCoC is based on recognized international human rights standards and explicitly prohibits all forms of forced labor and child labor.
-Compliance with our SCoC is a part of PepsiCo’s supply contracts.
-The SCoC is available in 26 languages, and we provide open-access online training to help our suppliers further understand the principles of our SCoC in addition to more targeted trainings with our business-critical suppliers as part of our SSP.
+The SCoC is available in 27 languages, and we provide open-access online training to help our suppliers further understand the principles of our SCoC in addition to more targeted trainings with our strategic, tier-1 direct suppliers.1

 Assessing Compliance

-Suppliers are responsible for demonstrating compliance with our SCoC through activities including an initial risk assessment, SCoC training, a graded site-level Self-Assessment Questionnaire, and participation in on-site audits as requested.
-The SSP leverages the Sedex Members Ethical Trade Audit (SMETA) methodology aligned to international standards in the areas of business integrity, labor practices, health and safety, and environmental management.
+Suppliers included in scope of our Global Human Rights Due Diligence Program are responsible for demonstrating compliance with our SCoC through activities including an initial risk assessment, SCoC training, a graded site-level Self-Assessment Questionnaire and/or participation in independent third-party, on-site audits as requested.
+We leverage the Sedex Members Ethical Trade Audit (SMETA) methodology for on-site audits, which aligned to international standards in the areas of business integrity, labor practices and health and safety management.
+All SMETA audits incorporate on-site (or online in the case of virtual audits) worker interviews to ensure rightsholder feedback is integrated into the overall assessment.

-Frequency of audit or assessment is conducted at each site based on risk, usually a minimum of once every three years, with greater frequency at sites with higher risk driven by geography and category risk and historic results.
-Where instances of non-compliance are found during on-site audits or virtual assessments, a corrective action plan with a timeline for remediation is put in place by the supplier and follow-up audits are conducted by an approved third-party auditing firm to verify implementation.
+Frequency of audit or assessment is conducted at each site based on risk, usually a minimum of once every three years, with greater frequency at sites with higher risk driven by geography and category risk and historic audit results.
+Where instances of non-compliance are found during audits, a corrective action plan with a timeline for remediation is put in place by the supplier, and follow-up audits are conducted by an approved third-party auditing firm to verify implementation.

 Progress

-As we pursue our Sustainable Sourcing Program engagement with suppliers, we continue to explore new assessment innovations, but face challenges along the way:
+As we pursue our engagement with suppliers, we continue to explore new assessment innovations, but face challenges along the way.

 Progress